 This syndrome often begins in the first year of life and can affect children:

 - who have had a previous brain injury before the age of 6 months

 - whose brain has not formed properly (brain malformation)

 - who have genetic abnormalities.

 It is identified by brief spasms or jerks which happen in ‘clusters’.
 Spasms can affect the whole body or just the arms and legs.
 Each cluster can include between 10 – 100 individual spasms, which often happen when the child is waking up.
-AEDs and corticosteroids (medicines to reduce inflammation) are used to treat this syndrome, although around 25% of children have spasms that do not respond well to medication.
+ASMs and corticosteroids (medicines to reduce inflammation) are used to treat this syndrome, although around 25% of children have spasms that do not respond well to medication.
 Many children develop problems with learning or behaviour.
 Some may go on to develop Lennox-Gastaut syndrome.

 Lennox-Gastaut syndrome (LGS)

-This syndrome can be very difficult to treat with AEDs, and most children need a combination of different drugs.
+This syndrome can be very difficult to treat with ASMs, and most children need a combination of different drugs.
 Some non-drug treatments such as the ketogenic diet and vagus nerve stimulation therapy (VNS) can also be helpful.
 Seizures often continue into adult life.

 Who can I talk to?